 Simple syrup will keep for up to one month when stored in a tightly sealed container in the refrigerator.
 Since the sugar itself acts as a preservative, rich simple syrup keeps longer, up to six months.

 Adding a tablespoon of vodka (preferably 100-proof) to a cup of prepared simple syrup will extend the shelf life, particularly for flavored syrups that have added ingredients like fruit, herbs, and spices.

 Watch for a cloudy appearance, change in color, and off-odors as these are all signs of spoilage, so you’ll need to whip up a fresh batch.

 It’s relatively easy to infuse flavor into simple syrup.
 We’ve created some spiced versions with classic seasonal flavors that easily turn ordinary cocktails into something special for holiday entertaining.
 We’ve used them to make a Holiday Old Fashioned and a Spiced Orange Champagne Cocktail.

 - 1 cup granulated sugar

-- Bring the water and sugar to a boil in a non-reactive saucepan.
+- Bring the water and sugar to a boil in a small saucepan.

-- Reduce the heat and simmer for 5 minutes, or until the syrup turns completely clear.
+- Reduce the heat and simmer until the sugar has dissolved, about 5 minutes.

 - Cool completely before using.

-- Store simple syrup in an airtight container in the refrigerator for up to 3 weeks (see notes below).
+- Store simple syrup in an airtight container in the refrigerator for up to 1 month.
 Discard if it becomes cloudy.